-First presented in 1998, the Abrazo Award is given annually by the NHC to honor individuals who have committed their time, energy and resources to improving educational opportunities to Latinx children.
+First presented in 1998, the Abrazo Award honors individuals who have committed their time, energy and resources to improving educational opportunities for Latinx children.
 The term “abrazo” translates to “hug” or “embrace.”
 The name was suggested by former NHC President Octaviano “Tony” Gonzales, who is now included in the award’s name to honor the contributions he made in paving the way for Latinx school board members.

-The Abrazo Award is one of several NSBA-sponsored awards that recognizes schools that have prioritized educational equity.
-Learn about this year’s RISE Award and Luminous Eagle Award.
-The awards are sponsored by McGraw-Hill Education, a learning science company that delivers personalized learning experiences that help students, parents, educations and professionals improve results.
+The Abrazo Awards are sponsored by McGraw-Hill Education, a learning science company that delivers personalized learning experiences that help students, parents, educators, and professionals improve results.